4-MMC / mephedrone

 Confusion and restlessness

 Increased sexual desires.
 You feel more attracted to others and feel a stronger need for sexual intimacy.

 Paranoia and delusions

 Anxiety, paranoia and delusions (e.g. the idea that people are talking about you).

-The passage of time could feel altered during ketamine use.
+The passage of time could feel altered during drug use.
 Some parts of the evening fly by, while some parts feel a lot slower.
 When you are feeling comfortable, it can be nice that the feeling does not seem to stop.
 But if you feel uncomfortable, this can be a bothersome experience.
 So this effect can work both ways.

-Quickly annoying or irritated.
+Easily annoyed or irritated.

 This drug can make you more active than usual.
 You are feeling sharp, awkae and it is easy to focus your attention on the things that are happening around you.